biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 - storeUserConfig for storing WebLogic Credentials and using in WLST

 ###Fusion Middleware
-- installs FMW add-on to a middleware home like OSB,SOA Suite, Oracle Identity & Access Management, Oracle Unified Directory, WebCenter Portal + Content
+- installs FMW software(add-on) to a middleware home, like OSB,SOA Suite, Oracle Identity & Access Management, Oracle Unified Directory, WebCenter Portal + Content
 - WebTier Oracle HTTP server
 - OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
 - ADF/JRF support, Assign JRF libraries to a Server or Cluster target